Qwertywho/NUSISS-DevSecOpsEng/workshop/workshop6.md

 ```

 7. Add the following codes into the build.yml file (Cloned githubrepo ).
 Do not replace or remove the value `$WORKSHOP6_GITHUB_TOKEN` and `GITHUB_TOKEN`.
 Please take note yaml file are case sensitive and indentation sensitive.
+   --> this code deploy back to github, but can be edited to use other servers

 Features: